 - Eliminate hardness

 - Reduce chlorine

-To address your water filtration concerns, it is always best to call a trusted plumber who can provide you will all of the knowledge you’ll need to make an educated water filtration decision.
+To address your water filtration concerns, it is always best to contact a trusted plumber who can provide you will all of the knowledge you’ll need to make an educated decision on a water filtration system.
 Your trusted plumber can also provide a safety test, which will examine the contaminants in your water.